 I offer a collaborative and confidential relationship based on acceptance, empathy, curiosity, respect, and mutual commitment.

-Expressive Arts Therapy is a container able to hold the felt sense of our experience in a way that words alone can not.
-Given its foundation in the imagistic and symbolic realms of our psychic landscapes, expressive arts therapy is highly effective and a treatment of choice in addressing trauma and creating change.
+Expressive Arts Therapy is a cutting edge methodology being called upon by leading trauma experts, such as Bessel van der Kolk.
+This approach is able to hold the felt sense in a way that words alone can not.
+Its foundation is in the naturally imagistic and symbolic realms of our psychic landscapes; where trauma, body language, and other unconsciously generated communication and behavior lies.

 Our social context instructs us to seek symptom relief.
 However, as we are able to engage our creative inner-landscapes, no matter how troubled, with skillful companionship, we find not only greater resilience, but a greater sense of meaning, inner-riches, and senses of wonder, awe, and aliveness.

 Generally experts agree that only 7% of communication is verbal.
-This means that we are very predominantly interpreting and communicating with our bodies.
-While we process non-verbal communication or body language very quickly, we are often not conscious of what we interpret in others somatically, or what we communicate non-verbally ourselves.
-This can lead to challenges in relationships, as well as unconsciously acting in ways that are out of alignment with our beliefs or conscious values.
+This means that we are actually communicating far more with our bodies than our words, and this happens both quickly and, for the most part, unconsciously, as well as in ways that are often out of alignment with our beliefs or conscious values.